 - The Suicide Squad (2021)

 Our list works for the DC movies released so far — but true fans are probably wondering about future releases, too!
-Don’t worry, we’ll keep our list updated, but for now, it’s important to know that 2022 is going to be a big year for the DC movieverse.
-Here are the confirmed titles coming in the future months and years that will change our list.
+Don’t worry; we’ll keep our list updated.
+But for now, it’s important to know that 2022 is going to be a big year for the DC movieverse.
+Here are the confirmed titles coming in the future months and years that will change our list (sadly, we’re not counting DC’s League of Super-Pets at this time).

 - Blue Beetle (August 28, 2023)